 Want to expand your horizons and add extra challenge to your studies?
 Then follow part of your study programme abroad!
 On this page you will find information on studying abroad that applies to your study programme.
 Via the button below you can read all important general information, such as various options, destinations and the application deadline.General information about Studying Abroad

-Will you go abroad to follow courses or for a research project or internship?
+Go abroad to follow courses or for a research project or internship

 If you want to go abroad to follow courses we call this ‘stay’.
 A bilateral agreement is needed between the university of your choice and Utrecht University or the Science faculty.
 If you want to do a research project or internship it is called ‘traineeship'.
 For a traineeship a bilateral agreement is not necessary.
 Please note that the application procedures for stay and traineeship are different.